DataDog/dd-trace-dotnet/docs/InstrumentationVerification/InstrumentationVerification.md

     When the going gets tough, we can employ the following technique:

-    * Create a minimal reproduction scenario for the faulty instrumentation and run it through the verification tool as described in the `Usage` section of this document.
+    * **(A)** Create a minimal reproduction scenario for the faulty instrumentation and run it through the verification tool as described in the `Usage` section of this document.
-    * Open the instrumented assembly in JetBrains dotPeek and use the [Export to Project](https://www.jetbrains.com/help/decompiler/Exporting_Assembly_to_Project.html) feature to create a .csproj for the instrumented assembly.
+    * **(B)** Open the instrumented assembly in JetBrains dotPeek and use the [Export to Project](https://www.jetbrains.com/help/decompiler/Exporting_Assembly_to_Project.html) feature to create a .csproj for the instrumented assembly.
-    * Compile the .csproj that was generated in step (b) using the same version of the C# compiler as the one used in step (a).
+    * **(C)** Compile the .csproj that was generated in step B using the same version of the C# compiler as the one used in step A.
-    * Perform a diff of the IL bytecode or the decompiled C# output of your instrumented method between the instrumented assembly you generated in step (a) and the “round tripped” assembly you generated in step (c).
-Any differences you find might be vital clues for understanding why the instrumentation is failing.
+    * **(D)** Perform a diff of the IL bytecode or the decompiled C# output of your instrumented method between the instrumented assembly you generated in step A and the “round tripped” assembly you generated in step C. Any differences you find might be vital clues for understanding why the instrumentation is failing.

     **Caveats:**
-* Some of the differences you find in step (d) may not be related to faulty instrumentation but rather caused by subtleties in the way the ILSpy decompiler or Roslyn compiler work.
+    * Some of the differences you find in step D may not be related to faulty instrumentation but rather caused by subtleties in the way the ILSpy decompiler or Roslyn compiler work.
     * Naturally, you should expect all the tokens in the “round tripped” assembly to be different from the ones in the instrumented assembly.
 To make `diff`ing easier, consider creating an annotated version of the “round-tripped” IL by mapping the new tokens to the old.

 # Current Limitations